Brady Keys: Legacy

 Throughout his pioneering business career Keys consistently advocated for black-owned businesses, including founding both Burger King's and KFC's Minority Franchise Associations.
 He was the first black board member of the International Franchise Association.
 In 1971 he successfully lobbied Burger King to award the contract for its first inner city restaurant construction to a Black-owned business.
-In 1972 he was appointed to President Nixon's Minority Business Advisory Board.
 In 1973 he testified in front of Congress about his work in franchising and opportunities for minorities.
 In 1986 whilst on the executive board of the Burger King/PUSH Economic Development Covenant he was instrumental on securing an agreement with Burger King to funnel $750,000 into the black community, which at the time was the largest commitment made by any fast-food company.
+In 1970, he was appointed to President Nixon's Minority Business Advisory Board.